-Are you using Moving Averages to understand the trend direction?
+In this basic tutorial, you’ll learn how to identify the trend using the Moving Averages.
 It’s a good idea because the Moving Average is a fantastic trend indicator.

 Many strategies using the MAs to find entry signals, for example, the Moving Average Crossover Strategy.